By : Simon Crow

-When I joined Avid last year I was asked to fish as far and wide as I could to help promote the brand.
+When I joined Avid in 2018 I was asked to fish as far and wide as I could to help promote the brand.
 Travelling was something I was used to, having caught carp from plenty of destinations around the world.
-I was excited for the year ahead, and planned lots of adventures both home and away.
+I was excited for the year ahead and planned lots of adventures both at home and away.

 I began 2019 with some syndicate fishing close to my home in Yorkshire, followed by a short trip to Orchid Lakes in Oxfordshire.
 I was fortunate to catch from both venues which made for a nice start to the year.
 The trip to Orchid was particularly enjoyable as the weather was very cold and it’s always nice to catch one from somewhere as hard-fished as there.